vaibhavrai25/Resume_Builder/README.md

 This project is built with a modern MERN stack and a focus on performance and developer experience.

-Frontend

-Technology

-Purpose

-React
+Frontend--

-Core UI library for building components.
+React-- Core UI library for building components.

-Vite

-Next-generation build tool for blazing-fast development.
+Vite-- Next-generation build tool for blazing-fast development.

-React Router

-For client-side routing (/, /dashboard, etc.).
+React Router-- For client-side routing (/, /dashboard, etc.).

-Tailwind CSS

-(Inferred) Utility-first CSS framework for rapid UI styling.
+Tailwind CSS-- (Inferred) Utility-first CSS framework for rapid UI styling.

-Axios

-Promise-based HTTP client for API requests.
+Axios-- Promise-based HTTP client for API requests.

-Lucide Icons

-Beautiful and consistent open-source icons.
+Lucide Icons-- Beautiful and consistent open-source icons.

-jsPDF & html2canvas

-To convert HTML components directly into a downloadable PDF.
+jsPDF & html2canvas-- To convert HTML components directly into a downloadable PDF.

-react-hot-toast

-For clean and simple toast notifications.
+react-hot-toast-- For clean and simple toast notifications.

-moment.js

-For easy date and time formatting.
+moment.js-- For easy date and time formatting.

 Backend

-Technology

-Purpose

-Node.js

-JavaScript runtime for the server.
+Node.js-- JavaScript runtime for the server.

-Express.js

-Fast, minimalist web framework for building the API.
+Express.js-- Fast, minimalist web framework for building the API.

-MongoDB

-NoSQL database to store user and resume data.
+MongoDB-- NoSQL database to store user and resume data.

-Mongoose

-Elegant MongoDB object modeling for Node.js.
+Mongoose-- Elegant MongoDB object modeling for Node.js.

-JWT (jsonwebtoken)

-For creating secure, stateless authentication tokens.
+JWT (jsonwebtoken)-- For creating secure, stateless authentication tokens.

-bcrypt.js

-For hashing user passwords before saving to the database.
+bcrypt.js--For hashing user passwords before saving to the database.

-CORS

-To allow cross-origin requests from the frontend.
+CORS--To allow cross-origin requests from the frontend.

-dotenv

-To manage environment variables securely.
+dotenv-- To manage environment variables securely.

 🏁 Getting Started